 As a compromise the Government has promised to review the speed at which driving and medical tests take place for HGV drivers and will consider how they can speed up this process.
 Funding support for the training will also be looked into, however this is not guaranteed.

-At Drivers Direct we understand the need for more drivers and as the freight industry continues to develop and the pressure on deliveries continues.
+At Drivers Direct we understand the need for more drivers and work with hundreds of clients across the UK to supply qualified drivers to meet their needs.
+As the freight industry continues to develop and the pressure on deliveries continues, we intend to continue to supply the best drivers, and provide training through our 21 branches.
 HGV driving can be rewarding and enjoyable career choice with the right training and support.